internet4000/radio4000/README.md

 ## Deploying

-You can deploy directly to Firebase like this:
+You can only deploy if your SSH key is set up on the server.
+If it is, use:

-1. `npm install -g firebase-cli`
+`gulp deploy`
-2.  `firebase deploy`
+`gulp deploy-live`

 ## Google API